Digital Reputation Tips for Business

 InfoAge Online Reputation

-As Information and Communications Technology (ICT) becomes more widespread, cyber attack prevention, education and protection are areas requiring immediate attention.
+As Information and Communications Technology (ICT) becomes more widespread, cyber-attack prevention, education and protection are areas requiring immediate attention.
 The Information Age has many benefits to humanity, but it is vital to identify and prevent the malevolent and nefarious elements that exist in cyberspace and Information and Communications Technology.
-The definition and motivations of iPredator and Information and Communications Technology (ICT) is as follows:
+The definition of Information and Communications Technology (ICT) is as follows:

 Many countries now regard understanding ICT and mastering the basic skills and concepts of ICT as part of the core of education, alongside reading, writing and mathematics.
 The importance of ICT to humanity lies upon a continuum of relevance ranging from minimal impact to vital requirement regarding an ICT user’s day-to-day activities.
 For some, ICT and the Internet are nothing more than tools of convenience for conducting their responsibilities.
 For others, their social, scholastic, business and/or financial affairs disclosed online are crucial to their self-esteem, self-worth, success and perceptual world.

 The twenty tips provided can be a first step in your endeavor to establish an organization prepared to minimize the damages if your corporate reputation is attacked and reduce the potential of having your business placed in jeopardy due to Information and Communications Technology (ICT.)
 Although cybercrime, identity theft, cyber theft and online corporate disparagement require ICT, it is vital to always address the issues involving the people related to your business who use ICT to conduct business and their private affairs.

 Note: The term “business” in the tips below represents any of the following: owner(s), employees, business consultants or the business itself as an entity.

 1. You, a consultant or assigned employee(s) consistently monitor and manage the ICT user or business’s digital reputation.